sanand0/tools-in-data-science-public/project-tds-virtual-ta.md

 ## Submit your URL

-Submit your GitHub repository URL and your API endpoint URL at https://exam.sanand.workers.dev/tds-project-virtual-ta #TODO
+Submit your GitHub repository URL and your API endpoint URL at https://exam.sanand.workers.dev/tds-project-virtual-ta

 ## Evaluation